PUC’s Nursing Department Provide Health Care in Fiji

 Last year, former PUC Missions Director Fabio Mia came to the nursing department at Pacific Union College and proposed a mission trip to Fiji for the nursing students.
 Before the pandemic, Mia and Sandra Ringer, PUC nursing assistant professor and online director, had discussed the possibility of taking students.
 Still, Ringer wanted to offer a course encouraging participation.
 When she became BSN director, Ringer wished to provide a mission opportunity combined with fulfilling clinical hours for the RN to BSN program’s Community Health Nursing course.

 This year's second annual trip to Fiji to provide healthcare was both a mission trip and an academic course, encompassing PUC’s mission entirely—Learn with Purpose, Rise in Faith, and Serve with Love.
-From March 23 to April 2, 17 students, Ringer, and Nursing Department Chair Kimberly Dunker (who went as the cook), joined four physicians, one PUC staff member, two dentists, and other helpers.
+From March 23 to April 2, 17 students, Ringer, and Dean of Nursing and Health Sciences Kimberly Dunker (who went as the cook), joined four physicians, one PUC staff member, two dentists, and other helpers.
 The team cared for approximately 225 medical patients, providing the people of Fiji with biometrics, glucose checks, and medical history.
 Additionally, they assisted 130 dental patients with their needs.

 PUC’s students served the people of Fiji with love; learning with real purpose by applying their knowledge of community health to the island and placing faith in God that He would send those to the clinic who needed medical and dental services.